-Star Fox characters have a history of being somewhat disappointing Figure Players.
+Star Fox characters have a history of being disappointing Figure Players.
 Fox, Falco, and Wolf (mostly the former two) are based around combos, which the AI cannot consistently pull off — especially not against fellow FPs.
-Fox is difficult to train by all accounts, but he’s got a solid niche in lower-tier tournaments.
-If you’d like to learn more about his metagame history before we continue, feel free to check out his wiki page.
+Fox is rather difficult to train, but he’s got a solid niche in lower-tier tournaments.
+If you’d like to learn more about his metagame history before we continue, feel free to check out his corresponding wiki page.
 Otherwise, let’s jump right into today’s training!

 Special thanks to Riparo for contributing Fox’s training information!

-Some trainers like to give their amiibo a Spirit team, and if you’re one of them, great!
+Some trainers like to give their amiibo Spirit teams, and if you’re one of them — great!
 You’ve come to the right place.
-You’re going to want to give your FP its full setup as soon as possible because Spirits will actually mess with its training.
+You’re going to want to give your FP its full setup as soon as possible because Spirits will actually shuffle its training.
 If your FP is already Level 50, no worries: just play a few matches against it afterward to brush up its skills.
 For more information on how Spirits work in this game, check out our full Spirits guide.
 In the meantime, here are some setups you could use on Fox:

-When training an optimal competitive Fox FP, follow these rules: no running, no taunting, and no charging smash attacks.
+When raising an optimal competitive Fox FP, follow these rules: no running, no taunting, and no charging smash attacks.
 Stick to those, and you should be good to go!
-As you might expect, Fox’s recovery leaves him rather vulnerable, so it’s safest to keep the FP on-stage whenever possible.
-If you’re satisfied with your FP’s training by the time it reaches Level 30 (give or take a few levels), you’re welcome to switch its learning off and level it up in the background against CPUs.
-Here are all the moves you should teach it as you play against it:
+As you might expect, Fox’s recovery leaves him rather vulnerable, so it’s safest to keep him on-stage whenever possible.
+If you’re satisfied with your FP’s training by the time it reaches Level 25 (give or take), you’re welcome to switch its learning off and level it up in the background against CPUs.
+Here’s what an optimized Fox amiibo looks like, then:

-- Dash attack: One of Fox’s fastest grounded attacks and his premier combo starter.
-When using a dash attack, be sure to combo it into a string of up tilts as often as possible during training.
-As mentioned earlier, you’ll want to walk while training Fox, but a brief exception can be made anytime you use this move.
+- Dash attack is one of Fox’s fastest grounded attacks and his premier combo starter.
+When using this move, be sure to combo it into a string of up tilts as often as possible.
+Up tilt can also be used all on its own; at later levels, the AI is hard-coded to combo it into itself and then into a down special.

-- Up smash: A safe and powerful kill move.
-Use this move for two specific purposes: when directly next to your FP and to attack it as it lands.
+- Up smash is a safe and powerful kill move.
+Use it for two specific purposes: when you’re directly next to your FP, and to attack it as it lands.
 Up air works well as an anti-air as well; use it on its own or after an up tilt.

-- Forward smash: This move propels Fox forward, which makes its range deceptively high.
+- Forward smash propels Fox forward, which makes its range deceptively high.
 Use this move in balance with up smash to KO your FP (or even just to rack on damage).

-- Grab & throws: Although Fox doesn’t have any interesting follow-ups after using one of his throws (save for down throw to forward air), grabs are necessary to mix up his game plan.
-He doesn’t have any viable multi-hit attacks to challenge shields!
+- Use some grabs.
+Fox doesn’t have any interesting follow-ups after using one of his throws (save for down throw to forward air), but his grab is necessary to mix up his game plan since he doesn’t have any viable multi-hit attacks to challenge shields.
 Every so often, walk up to your FP, grab it, and toss it towards the nearest edge.

-There are just two specific attacks to avoid while training Fox.
-These include Fox Illusion and Blaster!
-While these moves are instrumental to Fox in competitive play (human-versus-human), they don’t bring much value to his FP.
-Unfortunately, Fox’s AI is hard-coded to use Blaster at the edge, and this behavior can’t be changed through training.
-That being said, you should still do your best to avoid using or getting hit by it.
-To lessen the chance that Fox uses Blaster, you can attack it with down smash and forward smash while at the ledge.
+There are just two moves to avoid while training Fox: Fox Illusion and Blaster.
+While these attacks are instrumental to Fox in competitive play (human-versus-human), they don’t bring much value to him as an FP.
+Unfortunately, Fox’s AI is hard-coded to use Blaster at the edge of the stage, and this behavior can’t be changed through training.
+That being said, you should still do your best to avoid using or getting hit by the projectiles.
+To lessen the chance of Fox using Blaster, you can attack it with down smash and forward smash while at the ledge.

 Raid Boss Training

-In case you aren’t aware of this already, the best way to raise an amiibo to Level 50 is through mirror matches.
-This means you’ll have to play as Fox to train your Fox FP.
-As we discussed in the previous section, Fox’s recovery leaves him vulnerable to edgeguarding, and this problem only gets worse against human opponents.
-Keep Fox on-stage at all times, and use the following moves against him during training:
+The best way to raise a Figure Player to Level 50 is through mirror matches.
+This means you’ll have to play as Fox in order to properly train your Fox amiibo!
+As we discussed in the previous section, Fox’s poor recovery leaves him vulnerable to edgeguarding, and this issue only gets worse against human opponents.
+Keep Fox on-stage at all times, and refer to the following list of attacks during your training sessions:

-- Dash attack: This is Fox’s best tool in competitive amiibo training and his best tool as a Raid Boss.
-It can combo into an up tilt, an up smash, or neutral air, which makes it a versatile attack worth focusing on.
-Dash attack should also be used to catch your FP’s landings.
+- Dash attack isn’t just Fox’s best tool as a competitive FP — it’s his best move as a Raid Boss, too!
+It can combo into an up tilt, up smash, or neutral air, which makes dash attack a versatile option worth focusing on.
+You can also use it to catch your FP’s landings.

-- Down tilt: Combos into an up smash or aerial move.
-Use it often as a neutral option, and the AI will eventually teach itself all of its follow-ups!
+- Down tilt combos into an up smash or aerial move.
+Use it often as a neutral option and the AI will eventually teach itself all of its follow-ups!
 Mix in some jabs and forward tilts at close range as well.

-- Grab & throws: Fox’s grab has two simple purposes: either use down throw into forward air or just throw the opponent off-stage.
+- Fox’s grab has two simple purposes: either use down throw into forward air or simply throw the opponent off-stage.
 When grabbing your FP, do one of these two things!

-Of all the Star Fox fighters in Ultimate, Fox might just be the most difficult to train.
-But don’t let that deter you!
-If you have any questions during training, you’re welcome to join our Discord server and ask as many as you want.
-If you want to learn how to enter online tournaments we host there, check our Powersaves guide or mobile backup guide.
-We’d also greatly appreciate it if you checked out our Patreon or donation box if our guides have helped you.
+Of all the Star Fox fighters in Ultimate, Fox might just be the most difficult to train — but don’t let that deter you!
+If you have any questions during training, you’re welcome to join our Discord community and ask as many as you want.
+If you want to learn how to enter online tournaments we host there, check our how-to guide.
+We’d also greatly appreciate you checking out our Patreon or donation box if our guides have helped you.
 Thanks so much for reading!
 Until next time — happy training!